George Canning: Backbenches

 Shall turn to the Pilot that weathered the Storm.

 In November Canning spoke out openly in support of Pitt in the Commons.
 One observer thought that Canning made incomparably the best speech and that his defence of Pitt's administration "one of the best things, either argumentatively as to matter, or critically and to manner and style" that he could ever remember.
 On 8 December Sheridan spoke out in defence of Addington and denied that Pitt was the only man who could save the country.
 Canning replied by criticising the Addington government's foreign policy and claimed that the House should recognise the greatness of the country and Pitt, who ought to be its leader.
 He argued against those, such as William Wilberforce, who held that Britain could safely maintain a policy of isolation: "Let us consider the state of the world as it is, not as we fancy it ought to be.
 Let us not seek to hide from our own eyes ... the real, imminent and awful danger which threatens us."
 Also, he objected to the notion that Britain could choose between greatness and happiness: "The choice is not in our power.
 We have ... no refuge in littleness.
 We must maintain ourselves what we are, or cease to have a political existence worth preserving."
 Furthermore, he openly declared for Pitt and said: "Away with the cant of 'measures, not men., the idle supposition that it is the harness and not the horses that draw the chariot along."
 Kingdoms rise and fall due to what degree they are upheld "not by well-meaning endeavours ... but by commanding, over-awing talents ... retreat and withdraw as much as he will, he must not hope to efface the memory of his past services from the gratitude of his country; he cannot withdraw himself from the following of a nation; he must endure the attachment of a people whom he has saved."
 In private Canning was fearful that if Pitt did not return to power, Fox would: "Sooner or later he must act or the country is gone."

 Canning approved of the declaration of war against France on 18 May 1803.
-Canning was angered by Pitt's desire not to proactively work to turn out the ministry but support the ministry when it adopted sound policies.
+He was angered by Pitt's desire not to proactively work to turn out the ministry but support the ministry when it adopted sound policies.
 However, in 1804, to Canning's delight, Pitt began to work against the Addington government.
 After Pitt delivered a stinging attack on the government's defence measures on 25 April, Canning launched his own attack on Addington, which made Addington furious.
-On 30 April Lord Eldon, the Lord Chancellor, asked Pitt to submit a new administration to the King.
+On 30 April, Lord Eldon, the Lord Chancellor, asked Pitt to submit a new administration to the King.